aaronli04/object-permanence/README.md

 - **Class-level (22.cv3.0):** Detection-head activations encode class probability space.
 It is retained as a class-consistency gate but weighted conservatively because same-class instances are often near-identical in this space.

 Layer weights were chosen from a Fisher-style separability sweep over YOLO layers.
 The current sweep used class fallback rather than stable instance IDs, so these weights should be interpreted as strong implementation guidance rather than a final instance-level optimum.

+**Methodological caveat.** Because the calibration sweep did not have stable `track_id` supervision, the separability scores reflect class separation more than true same-instance re-identification.
+That is acceptable for choosing a practical YOLO embedding stack, but it is not yet a fully instance-calibrated result.

 ### DINO Gallery Relink